AlfioEmanueleFresta/practical-ecb-lib/README.md

 ## Python C Extension for the ECB Encryption Practical

-This library provides some utility functions that can be used to operate on images as a single byte literal -- a sequence of pixels where each pixel is represented as three bytes (R, G, B).
+This library provides some utility functions that can be used to operate on images as a single bytes literal -- a sequence of pixels where each pixel is represented as three bytes (R, G, B).

 It allows to define a simple function which operates on a bytes literal and apply the function to the pixels body of the image, generating a valid image as output.